JUMP TO A TOPIC

 - Valves

-In the late 1970s, the Environmental Protection Agency and Occupational Safety and Health Administration began implementing and enforcing safety standards for asbestos.
-As a result, asbestos was no longer produced in large capacities for Navy usage.
+In the late 1970s, the Environmental Protection Agency (EPA) and Occupational Safety and Health Administration (OSHA) began implementing and enforcing safety standards for asbestos.
+As a result, the Navy began phasing out asbestos and replacing it with non-asbestos-containing insulation and fire protection materials.

 Types of Navy Ships With Asbestos